Is It Okay for the Elderly to Travel to Tibet?

 Nyingchi is Recommended as the First Stop

-It is recommended that Nyingchi is the first stop for the elderly to travel to Tibet.
+It is recommended that Nyingchi be the first stop for the elderly to travel to Tibet.
 Nyingchi is the place with the lowest average altitude in Tibet.
 There are many trees and enough oxygen, so the possibility of high-altitude sickness is tiny.
 After that, you can gradually ascend your altitude to Lhasa and Shigatse.
 This is also in line with the principle of adaptation from low altitude to high altitude.

 Pace Yourself When Traveling to High-altitude Places around Tibet

-The usual technique when traveling along high-altitude places is for you to slow down or pace your movement according to the capacity of your body.
+The usual technique when traveling in high-altitude places is for you to slow down or pace your movement according to the capacity of your body.
 Maintain an optimistic mood and let yourself relax.
 If you experience high altitude sickness, don’t panic, just calm down.
 The more you move, the worse it will be.

 Carry On Preparations